-As the central hub for your customer data, we think it’s important to impart hard-won best practices from our happiest and most successful customers.
+As the central hub for your customer data, we think it’s important to give you the benefit of some hard-won best practices from our happiest and most successful customers.

 This is one of those best practices: